varvarra/tic_tac_toe/README.md

 - A game is over if a player wins
 - A game is over when all fields are taken

+### Instructions

+ - clone this repository
+ - Open a SpecRunner.html file - you will see the test coverage
+ - Open the console in the browser to interact with an application

 ## User Stories

 ```